kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-features.md

 ---

 ### Designed for Devs
 Love writing dev specs?
 Me neither.
-Specing even the simplest of forms can become verbose when written down. `Quick Mocks` (`QM`) can take an existing form, add some fields, update some labels, change an icon or two and you're done.
+Specing even the simplest of forms can become verbose when written down. `Quick Mocks` (`QM`) can take an existing form, add some fields, update some labels, change an icon or two, and you're done.
 A picture says a thousands words and `QM` lets you make them in seconds.

 `QM` was loved by devs for specing up tasks, screen designs, bug fixes etc. Managers even complained that the mocks looked too real!
 So I created a 'mockify' filter to make images look more mock-like.